 Additionally, some children experience spells during which their oxygen levels are very low.
-As a result, they get anxious, which results blue skin, and may hyperventilate.
+As a result, they get anxious, which results in blue skin, and they may hyperventilate.

 In many cases, genetics will play a role in a CCHD diagnosis.

 - Family history.
 An infant is more at risk for CCHD when there’s a family history of congenital heart diseases.

 - Genetic syndromes.
 Certain syndromes, such as down syndrome, can be accompanied by defects that cause CCHD.